pat-s/2019-feature-selection/README.md

 * Ridge will always include all predictors and shrink them but never set them to zero
 * Lasso actucally shrinks coefficients towards zero which is similar to "best subset selection"
-* Thereofore, Lasso produces "sparse" models and performans "variable selection" as some predictors are set to zero
+* Thereofore, Lasso produces "sparse" models and performs "variable selection" as some predictors are set to zero

 ## L2 vs L1